BallisticLA/RandBLAS/rtd/source/tutorial/distributions.rst

 ----------------------------------

-A SparseDist represents a distribution over sparse matrices with fixed dimensions, where either the rows or the columns are sampled independently from certains distribution over sparse vectors.
+A SparseDist represents a distribution over sparse matrices with fixed dimensions, where either the rows or the columns are sampled independently from a certain distribution over sparse vectors.
 The distribution is determined by the trailing constructor arguments:  :math:`\vecnnz` and :math:`\majoraxis.`